 2. Eat enough.

 On average, most moms need an additional 300 to 500 calories a day to keep up their energy and milk supply.
 You don’t need to count calories (what busy mom wants to or has time for THAT?!).
 Just make sure you’re fueling yourself and are monitoring your hunger, energy, and cravings.
+Remember that not everyone will need these extra calories, though!
+Especially those who have high storage of fat cells already.

 3. Eat real food.